ribosomeprofiling/ribograph/README.md

 ### More Files

-You can find additional ribo files and references in the following Github repository:
+You can find additional ribo files and references in the following GitHub repository:
 [https://github.com/ribosomeprofiling/ribograph_sampledata](https://github.com/ribosomeprofiling/ribograph_sampledata).

 ## Reference Compatibility